 The Corporation has entered into a management contract with WS Enterprises Inc. and William Schroers for management services relating to the Automotive Solutions segment.
 Both parties are domiciled in the State of Michigan, USA.
-The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2006 is US\$339,705 and 55,044 options under the Corporation's Stock Option Plan.
+The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2007 was US\$589,705 and 55,044 options under the Corporation's SOP.
 There is no indebtedness owing to the Corporation by parties to this management contract.
 This contract also contains a long-term incentive plan which may in 2010 entitle the consultant to a payment (see Long Term Incentive Plan).